VersionLens/loops-python-unofficial/README.md

 [API Reference](https://loops.so/docs/api-reference/list-contact-properties)

 #### Parameters

-You must use one parameter in the request.

 | Name   | Type   | Required | Notes                                                           |
 | ------ | ------ | -------- | --------------------------------------------------------------- |